0xPolygon/polygon-docs/docs/cdk/concepts/blocks.md

 Batches contain multiple transactions from multiple blocks.
 The two total transactions from our example block `12952601` are included in batch [`2041736`](https://zkevm.polygonscan.com/batch/2041736), which contains [10 total transactions](https://zkevm.polygonscan.com/txs?batch=2041736).

+This means the batch `2041736` includes the two transactions from block `12952601` as well as eight transactions from other blocks.

-As there is also a `Sequence Tx Hash` field associated with this batch, we can infer that this batch is part of a sequence of batches that have already been sent to Ethereum.
+As there is a `Sequence Tx Hash` field associated with this batch, this means that this batch has been sent to Ethereum along with other batches in a single transaction.

 ![Batch of transactions](../../img/cdk/batch-overview.png)